Happy Valentine’s Day!!

 One legend has it that Valentine was a third century Roman priest.
 Emperor Claudius II declared that single me made better soldiers and outlawed marriage for young men.
 Valentine defied Emperor Claudius II and married young couples so that they wouldn’t have to fight.
 Emperor Claudius II discovered Valentine’s act and ordered his death.

+Another legend has the namesake of Valentine’s Day as Saint Valentine of Terri.
+He lived in the 3rd century and was the first bishop of Terri.
 He would hand out roses to new young couples to wish them a happy union.
-Emperor Claudius II because of his faith.
+He was persecuted and beheaded on February 14th by Emperor Claudius II because of his faith.

 Others believe Valentine’s Day originated from the Roman festival of Lupercalia held mid-February.
 The festival celebrated the coming of spring and included pairing off women with men in a lottery.
 Pope Gelasius I then replaced Lupercalia with St. Valentine’s Day in the 5th century.

 Around the 14th century St. Valentine’s Day became celebrated as a day of romance.
 The oldest valentine still in existence today is a poem written by Charles, Duke of Orleans to his wife in 1415.
 He was imprisoned in the Tower of London after his capture after the Battle of Agincourt.